pratikguru/CRUD-CRM-Frontend/README.md

+# Less CRM Project

-# This is a project aimed at making a custom CRM application for handling service requests, sales leads management, client management and inventory managment.
+## This is a project aimed at making a custom CRM application for handling service requests, sales leads management, client management and inventory managment.

 ## Built with